Celebrate Spring in Northern Virginia at Spring festivals and fairs, scenic drives and hikes, and unique outings in the DC ...

 Our favorite Great Falls hike follows the River Trail to dramatic views of Mather Gorge and the southern end of the park.
 You could hike the whole 1.5-mile trail, or turn back at the Mather Gorge sign, or Sandy Landing.
 Return on the Matildaville Trail for a nice loop hike.
 If you hike the whole River Trail, stop at Cow’s Hoof Rock for a picnic and views up the gorge.
 The River Trail is rocky and exposed to the cliffside in places.
 Use caution and watch children closely.

-READ MORE: River Trail Hike in Great Falls Park VA
+Plan a loop hike with our guide: River Trail Hike in Great Falls Park VA.

 Hike Into Great Falls Park from Difficult Run